 We introduced a simple feedback capture so backers can let us know how projects are going.

-• We Set a baseline for platform health • 17% of backers engage with the bar and rate projects • We Learned that backer sentiment varied widely by project category • We laid a foundation for the next 6 months of product development, even after I left the team
+• We set a baseline for platform health • 10% platform coverage rate & 13% engagement rate • Project sentiment is currently used as a top-line company health metric • We learned that backer sentiment varied widely by project category • We laid a foundation for the next 6 months of product development, even after I left the team

 I am the team lead and lead designer.
 I am responsible for guiding strategy, research, ideation, prototyping, stakeholder alignment, and budgeting.